Skip to content

 total_ipc 0.8046

 The trace will contain the most relevant performance metrics for manual inspection.
-These and additional performance metrics can also be dumped to a JSON file for further processing (see gen_trace.py).
+These and additional performance metrics are also dumped to a .json file for further processing.
 In the following table you can find a complete list of all the performance metrics extracted from the trace along with their description:

 Metric Description